adityaamalik/pretVA-backend/README.md

 To run the app :

 1. Go to project directory
+2. Run "npm i" to install all dependencies
-2. run command : "node app.js"
+3. run command : "node app.js" to run the server (on port 5000)